foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 ## DocumentSheet

 The final step in the journey to displaying a document involves the application class stack.
 Many classes extend `DocumentSheet`, which can be found in `client\apps\form.js`.
 This extends `FormApplication` which extends `Application`.
-There's a lot of logic here that isn't relevant to our goal, which is "How does the document data we've defined in the previous sections get displayed to an end user"; drag handlers, listeners, and all the other methods are the topic of another guide.
+There's a lot of logic here that isn't relevant to our goal, which is "How does the document data we've defined in the previous sections get displayed to an end user"; other features are covered in [Application](/en/development/api/application).

 ### Application#render